 Hold for 5 seconds

 I would repeat this breathing cycle until I began to feel calm.

 A word about this is that it only works if you take deep breaths from your stomach.
 If you try to circle your breath and perform short or shallow breaths, you might notice that it does not work.

 3. Changing my eating habits

 - I eliminated most simple sugar and replaced it with complex sugar.
 Some of my most significant weaknesses were ice cream and sodas.
-My family used to love drinking a ton of sodas, and I found that the sodas were always around.
+My family loved drinking many sodas, and I found that sodas were always around.
 But my life changed when I began to trade out the sodas I would drink for juices like apple juice or cranberry juice.
-Food Replacement, where you trade one food group for another, became one of my most potent eating habits.
+Food Replacement became one of my most potent eating habits, where you trade one food group for another.

 4. I drank apple cider vinegar water every morning